top of page

 Humdrum and the art of telling human stories that matter.

 On image: From left, Director Elelwani Netshifhire and Shonisani Masutha.
 Before anything else, let me say this: Humdrum is a beautifully curated short film that deserves a far bigger platform than the ones it currently occupies.
 A national tour?
 Absolutely.
 The subject matter and storyline are deeply relevant, speaking directly to the quiet battles many of us face in our everyday lives.
-Now, let me take you into the evening.
-Last Friday, at The Bolton, what could have be

 Inside Humdrum - The deeply human South African film exploring mental health, resilience and the courage to reconnect.